hyphacoop/handbook/guides.md

   - create a stub agenda as soon as possible (can be done before scheduling)
     - Hint: use [an agenda `template`][template]
   - add the agenda to the [`meetings` index][meetings]
-  - update the [organizational calendar][calendar] as event scheduling progresses
+  - update the [organizational calendar][calendar] as early as possible with candidate and finalized time slots progresses
   - mention the meeting time in chat, and link the agenda.
   - encourage migration of related actions, decisions and discussions